Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search

 \section{Introduction}

-Robots operating in household environments must be able to search for objects efficiently, even when the target is hidden inside containers.
+\IEEEPARstart{R}{obots} operating in household environments must be able to efficiently search for objects, even when the target is hidden inside containers.
 Humans solve such tasks by leveraging rich semantic priors, such as what objects typically co-occur with and which rooms commonly contain them, which help guide the search without exhaustive exploration~\cite{hidalgo2005human,mack2011object}.
 Endowing robots with similar relational knowledge remains challenging, especially in open-world settings where queries can reference arbitrary object categories.

 Most existing object-search methods implicitly approximate these semantic priors using similarity between vision–language embeddings and a target query \cite{gadre2023cows,yokoyama2024vlfm,bajpai2025uncertainty,zhang2025apexnav}.
 While effective for measuring visual or functional similarity, such embeddings do not reliably encode relational semantics.
-For instance, “milk carton” may appear equally similar to “fridge” and “oven” in embedding space, despite only one being a plausible container.
+For instance, “milk carton” may appear similar to “fridge” and “oven” in the embedding space, even though only one is a plausible container.
 As a result, current embedding similarity-based search often struggles to distinguish semantically meaningful locations.
 This problem becomes more apparent when objects require interaction with the environment to be revealed, e.g, opening containers.
-Another class of methods \cite{shah2023navigation,wu2024voronav,loo2025open,yin2024sg,ge2024commonsense,zhang2025language,menonopen,chalvatzaki2023learning,liu2404delta,booker2024embodiedrag,honerkamp2024language,mohammadi2025more} relies on pretrained large language models (LLMs) to incorporate these semantic priors into their search pipelines implicitly.
+Another class of methods \cite{shah2023navigation,wu2024voronav,loo2025open,yin2024sg,ge2024commonsense,zhang2025language,menonopen,chalvatzaki2023learning,liu2404delta,booker2024embodiedrag,honerkamp2024language,mohammadi2025more} relies on pretrained large language models (LLMs) to implicitly incorporate these semantic priors into their search pipelines.
 LLMs encode commonsense knowledge on human-centered environments and support open-vocabulary queries.
 However, online planning with LLMs is computationally expensive and unrealistic for autonomous agents with hardware constraints, as repeated queries scale poorly with scene complexity \cite{parashar2025inference}.
-Knowledge distillation approaches \cite{ha2023scaling,ravichandran2025distilling} mitigate this but require complex data generation pipelines and long training times.
+Knowledge distillation approaches \cite{ha2023scaling,ravichandran2025distilling} mitigate this issue but require complex data-generation pipelines and long training times.